 When importing, you have two options:

-- You can click this button to paste in CSS code.
+- Click Copy and Paste CSS to paste CSS code.
 This option allows advanced users to edit the theme once it’s imported, if you dislike the way certain aspects are rendering.

-- Or click this to upload a Theme file.
+- Click Upload Theme CSS File to upload a Theme file.
 This method displays an interface where you can browse for and upload your desired theme file.
 If you wish to alter a theme that has been imported this way, you can use the Color Picker or Override CSS interfaces to override aspects of the theme, or alter the original theme file outside of Higher Logic and re-import it.

 Regardless of the method you choose, you can further edit the Theme using the Color Picker or Override CSS interfaces, if needed.